 Incorporating Legal Claims

 Date Written: May 27, 2014

-Indeed, in certain real life deals, previously overlooked by scholars, creative lawyers used securities tied to litigation proceed rights.
-The Article analyzes and then expands upon such instances of financial–legal innovation suggesting how various business entities can be used to deal with the core challenges presented by the separation of ownership of and control over legal claims.
-Specifically, the litigation funding problems being addressed by the incorporation of legal claims are (1) extreme agency problems; (2) extreme information asymmetries; (3) extreme uncertainty; and (4) commodification.
+Indeed, in certain previously–overlooked real life deals, creative lawyers used securities tied to litigation proceed rights as well as corporate governance mechanisms.
+The Article analyzes and then expands upon such instances of financial–legal innovation suggesting how various business entities can be used to deal with the core challenges presented by the separation of ownership of and control over legal claims, specifically, the problems of (1) extreme agency problems; (2) extreme information asymmetries; (3) extreme uncertainty; and (4) commodification.